Governor of Iloilo: American Commonwealth Period civil governors

 General de los Rios was obviously sincere in bringing about the reforms people asked for.
 The granted reforms, however, satisfied only a few ilustrado leaders.
 Things did not turn out the way it should be.
 There was widespread oppositions of their offer.
 The flame of rebellion already swept Iloilo towns, Panay and Negros under Comite Conspirador.
 Their swift decision is to forego more battle and to peacefully grant sovereignty to Iloilo and to vacate the place and let Americans finished the job.
 If Ilonggos would have remained loyal to Spain, it would have not encountered the canons of the Americans.

 On February 6, 1901, several days after the passage of the Municipal Code, the Philippine Commission passed the Act No. 83 or the Provincial Government Act.
 It states that every province shall have elected provincial governor.
 Election is also to be held to also elect a provincial secretary, a provincial treasurer, a provincial supervisor and a provincial fiscal.

-On February 2, 1901 during the fiesta celebration of Jaro, General Delgado weary of war and poorly armed formally surrendered in Jaro to the American military governor Edmund Rice.
+On February 2, 1901, during the fiesta celebration of Jaro, General Delgado weary of war and poorly armed formally surrendered in Jaro to the American military governor Edmund Rice.
 Many of the rebel leaders surrendered.

 He was recognized by the Americans as "the ablest leader" on the island.
 Delgado was appointed as the first governor of Iloilo province upon the establishment of the civil government on April 11, 1901.
 Jovito Yusay was given the provincial government secretary with a yearly stipend of $1,800 gold.
-Quintin Salas and his Chief of Staff.
+Quintin Salas and his chief of staff.
 Lt.
 Col. Francisco Jalandoni were the last to lay down their arms on October 4, 1901.
 Here are the governors of the province during the American Commonwealth Period.

 World War II governors

-These were the provincial governors of Iloilo during the dark years of World War II.
+These were the provincial governors of Iloilo during World War II.